vanheeringen-lab/ANANSE/docs/input_data.md

     might work fine in your local environment but they might break once you deploy them to your production server.

+!!! note

+    MkDocs does not support YAML style deliminators (`---` or `...`) for MultiMarkdown style meta-data.
+In fact, MkDocs relies on the the presence or absence of the deliminators to determine whether YAML style meta-data or MultiMarkdown style meta-data is being used.
+If the deliminators are detected, but the content between the deliminators is not valid YAML meta-data, MkDocs does not attempt to parse the content as MultiMarkdown style meta-data.

 If you would like to use your own motif database, please makesure your database include following two files:

 * Motif file